 In East Jerusalem, child protection law is the same as for the state of Israel, where corporal punishment is unlawful in the home.
 In 2000, the Israeli Supreme Court ruled against all violence in childrearing and the “reasonable chastisement” defence was removed from criminal law the same year.
 However, a poor level of enforcement and discriminatory application of the law to Palestinian children has been documented.

 In 2009, a number of new laws had been drafted, including a draft Social Affairs Law, draft amendments to the Child Law, a draft Penal Code, a draft Juvenile Justice Law, and a draft Constitution.
+The Child Law 2004 was amended in 2012 without addressing corporal punishment.
+In 2016, the Juvenile Protection Law was signed into law.
 We have no further information.

 Alternative care settings